 - 77% of men polled have suffered with common mental health symptoms like anxiety, stress or depression

-40% of men won't talk to anyone about their mental health
+- 40% of men have never spoken to anyone about their mental health

 - 40% of men polled said it would take thoughts of suicide or self-harm to compel them to seek professional help

-- What are the biggest causes of pressure in their life
+- What are the biggest causes of pressure in your life?

-- What areas of their life does their mental health impact upon
+- What areas of your life does your mental health impact upon?

-- Who they talk to about their mental health
+- Who do you talk to about your mental health?

-- Why would they not talk about their mental health
+- Why would you not talk about your mental health?

-- Would they talk to a professional about their mental health
+- Would you talk to a professional about your mental health?

 - ‘I’ve learnt to deal with it’ (40%)